Birth control is any method used to prevent pregnancy. Another word for birth control is contraception.

 - Have had breast cancer.

 - Some types may help with acne or period problems, such as heavy bleeding.

 Time and effort to use

 Birth control must be used correctly in order to prevent pregnancy.
 When you decide which birth control method to use, be honest about how much effort you are willing to put into birth control.
 If you aren't comfortable with or might not consistently use a birth control method for any reason, that method isn't likely to be reliable for you in the long run.

 Some birth control methods require more effort than others.

-- Long-acting reversible contraception (LARC) (such as implants and IUDs) works to prevent pregnancy for 3 to 10 years.
+- Long-acting reversible contraception (LARC) (such as implants and IUDs) works to prevent pregnancy for 3 to 12 years.footnote 1 Talk to your doctor about how long you can use it.
 After it's in place, you don't need to do anything.

 - Barrier methods (including the diaphragm; cervical cap; male condom; female condom; and spermicidal foam, sponge, gel, suppository, or film) can interrupt sex.
 And you have to use them every time you have sex.

 - Combination pills are taken each day.
 Progestin-only pills must be taken at the same time each day.
 If you miss a pill, you'll need to use a backup birth control method.